zulip/zulip/docs/integration-guide.md

-# How to write a new integration
+# Writing a new integration

 Integrations are one of the most important parts of a group chat tool like Zulip, and we are committed to making integrating with Zulip and